Current Land Use

 The Cañada Larga Creek has been designated critical habitat for the southern steelhead and CA red-legged frog, and restoring this highly-impacted section of creek will be important to their survival, as this site is acting as a “pinch point” compared to the broader, more natural areas upstream.
 We believe the stream bank modification was constructed to protect structures that were in danger of eroding into the creek.
 Unfortunately, this modification may have resulted in the property becoming more vulnerable to flooding.

 The Hayden family lived on the property until a large flood washed away their house at least 30 years ago.
-In the intervening time, squatters set up on the property, which led to issues of misuse and dumping.
+In the intervening time, dumping took place on the property.
 While VLT has already cleaned up several tons of easily-accessible trash from the site, the river channel itself still contains large amounts of debris and we believe that removing the nonnative vegetation will reveal still more trash.

 During the Thomas Fire, a red tailed hawk's nest was knocked down from one of the eucalyptus trees along the property boundary when it burned.
 This area is a historic hawk nesting site and when VLT staff discovered the nest on the ground we reached out to local hawk experts about restoring this site.
 VLT used a crane to put the nest back up into a nearby tree.
 We are happy to say that since the nest has been replaced, hawks have been seen checking it out and we are hoping that it will be used this nesting season!